edgio-docs/edgio-docs/guides/cookbook.md

 ### Blocking Search Engine Crawlers

-If you need to block all traffic from search engines for specific environments (such as your default or staging environment), the easiest way is to include the `x-robots-tag` header with the same directives you would otherwise set in a `meta` tag.
-This example :
+If you need to block all search engine bot traffic to specific environments (such as your default or staging environment), the easiest way is to include the `x-robots-tag` header with the same directives you would otherwise set in a `meta` tag.
+This example blocks traffic to {{ PRODUCT_NAME }} edge links, permalinks, and to a staging website based on the `host` header of the request:

 ```js
 router.get(